NiceSapien/AurAchieve-backend/README.md

 4. Generate a API key with database and auth permissions from appwrite and copy it.

-5. Download your AuraAscend Firebase project's admin sdk and drop it in a folder named(create new) `privateConfig/`
+5. Download your AurAchieve Firebase project's admin sdk and drop it in a folder named(create new) `privateConfig/`

 6. Edit `.env.example` according to the details inside it.
 Rename it to `.env` afterwards.